 Susquehannock peoples primarily lived along the Susquehanna River in present-day Pennsylvania and New York states.
 Along with neighboring tribes, they likely maintained a series of prairie ecologies using regular controlled burns.
 Colonists referred to these prairies as "barrens."
-They were located in a swath along the piedmont upland in lands today known as Baltimore, Carroll, Cecil, Harford, Howard, and Montgomery Counties and Baltimore City.
+They were located in a swath along the piedmont upland in lands today known as Baltimore, Carroll, Cecil, Harford, Howard, and Montgomery counties and Baltimore City.

 Tribal leaders signed a treaty with the Maryland Colony in 1652, ceding Indigenous land.
 This treaty defines the ceded territory as much of the northern rim of the Chesapeake Bay: on the Western Shore, from the Patuxent River north to present-day Garrett Island; and on the Eastern Shore, from the Choptank River north to the North East Branch near present-day Elkton.
 The treaty does not define the inland boundaries of the ceded territory.
-Although five Susquehannock leaders made their mark on the document, other tribal peoples also lived and continue to live in relation with these lands: it was not exclusively the Susquehannock's land to cede.
-In the present day, these lands include places commonly known as Anne Arundel, Baltimore, Calvert, Cecil, Harford, Kent, Queen Anne's, and Talbot Counties and Baltimore City, and possibly Caroline County.
+The Susquehannock claimed this land by right of conquest and five Susquehannock leaders made their mark on the treaty.
+However, other tribal peoples also lived and continue to live in relation with these lands at the time the treaty was made.
+In the present day, these lands include places commonly known as Anne Arundel, Baltimore, Calvert, Cecil, Harford, Kent, Queen Anne's, and Talbot counties and Baltimore City, and possibly Caroline County.

-"Susquehannock:" sʌs-kwʌ-hæ-nαk (ʌ as in "bud;" æ as in "bad;" α as in "pod")

-"Conestoga:" $k\alpha$ -n Λ -sto-g α (α as in "pod;" Λ as in "bud;" o as in "boat")
+"Susquehannock:" sʌs-kwʌ-hæ-nɑk (ʌ as in "bud;" æ as in "bad;" α as in "pod") "Conestoga:" kɑ-nʌ-sto-gɑ (α as in "pod;" ʌ as in "bud;" o as in "boat")